Head of Communications and Investor Relations, NCC Group

 Internal Governance and Control

 NCC's operations require a considerable amount of delegated responsibility.
-Group-wide rules of procedures are in place to clarify exactly who is entitled to make decisions at each stage of the decision-making process.
-In addition to strategic and organizational matters, the areas regulated include investments and divestments, rental and leasing agreements, financing, sureties, guarantees, the assessment of tenders and business agreements.
-On top of the rules of procedure for decision making, a number of other Group-wide governing documents govern communication, finance, Code of Conduct, the environment and work environment.
+A Group-wide directive is in place to clarify exactly who is entitled to make decisions concerning various matters.
+In addition to strategic and organizational matters, the areas regulated include investments and divestments, rental and leasing agreements, financing, sureties and contracting undertakings.
+There are also a number of other Group-wide governing documents concerning such matters as communication, finance, Code of Conduct,the environment and work environment.

 The number of ongoing projects in production varies from year to year but totals several thousands.
 The organization of each project varies according to the specific project's size and complexity.
 Each project is led by a project manager who is responsible for product format, purchases, financial aspects, production, quality, completion and handover to the customer.
 Major projects are monitored on a monthly basis by the business area manager, the CEO and CFO.